Curve counting on elliptic Calabi-Yau threefolds via derived categories: -stable pairs and wall-crossing

 We define $\pi$-stable pairs with respect to the elliptic fibration $\pi: X \rightarrow S$. \begin{defn} An object $I^{\bullet} \in D^b \Coh(X)$ with $\ch(I^{\bullet}) = (1,0, -\beta, -n)$ is a $\pi$-stable pair if \begin{enumerate} \item[(1)] $h^{i}(I^{\bullet}) = 0$ whenever $i \neq 0,1$. \item[(2)] $h^0( I^{\bullet} )$ is torsion free and $h^1(I^{\bullet})$ is $\pi$-torsion. \item[(3)] $\Hom( Q[-1], I^{\bullet} ) = 0$ for every $\pi$-torsion sheaf $Q$. \end{enumerate} \end{defn}

-In \cite[4.2]{T16} Toda considered objects in the derived category which are characterized by the conditions of Lemma~\ref{Lemma_Pairs_characterization} but with $0$-dimensional sheaves replaced by sheaves supported in dimension $\leq 1$.
+In \cite[4.2]{T16} Toda considered objects in the derived category which are characterized by the conditions of Lemma~\ref{Lemma_Pairs_characterization} but with $0$-dimensional sheaves replaced by certain sheaves supported in dimension $\leq 1$.
 The associated invariants were termed $L$-invariants and play a central role in the proof of rationality of Pandharipande--Thomas invariants.
-Hence we may consider $\pi$-stable pairs to be halfway between ordinary stable pairs, and the objects defining $L$-invariants.
-In particular, the definition of $\pi$-stable pair invariants and the proof of the wall-crossing formulas discussed below are parallel to the discussion in \cite{T16}, and we will be brief.
+Hence we may consider $\pi$-stable pairs to be a variant of the objects defining $L$-invariants.
+In particular, the definition of $\pi$-stable pair invariants and the proof of the wall-crossing formulas discussed below are parallel to the discussion in \cite{T16} and we will be brief.